xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 11. On K2 computer which SerialEM is to be installed, define a system environment variable SERIALEMCCD_PORT with the value 48890 or other selected port number, as described in the section in helpfile.

-If everything goes smooth, you should be able to start SerialEM and it should connect to "see" both scope and DM.
+If everything goes north, you should be able to start SerialEM and it should connect to "see" both scope and DM.

 .. _Calibration:

 Calibration
 -----------

+Although most of calibration results will be written into another system file *SerialEMcalibraion.txt*, there are a few places you need to manully edit the *SerialEMproperties.txt" to take in the calibration results.

+0. Determine camera orientation configuration.
+Make sure the image orientation from camera shot agree with that of on large screen or FluCam.
+If it doesn't, try to adjust the camera orientation of Gatan K2 camera from Camera - Configuration.
+You can use beamstop to help.
+1. Load standard waffle grating grid (TedPella Prod.# 607, http://www.tedpella.com/calibration_html/TEM_STEM_Test_Specimens.htm#_607).
+#.
+Start with lowest magnification above LM range.
+On Talos, it is 1250X.
+At close to Eucentricity, and clost to eucentric focus.
+#.
+Take a T shot with 2x binning on a K2 camera, make sure the counts are neither too low nor too high.
+#.
+Take a T shot, Calibration -

 However, I found that I could save time from this positioning actions: